 ⇒Fresh Flowers + Decor⇐

 Make the room cozier and inviting, simply from just decorating.
 Add throw pillows, pictures on the walls, a mirror, fairy lights, a canopy, curtains, a vanity, or just little knick-knacks.

 Brighten up the room and make it come to life with a vase full of fresh flowers.
-Not only will the room look better, but will most definitely make your guest smile.
+Not only will the room look better, but it will definitely make your guest smile.